Hamlet-Tamaz/HTTPQuestions/README.md

 * Why is https different than http?
 	- https offers security features that http doesn't; for example, https provides secrecy when it comes to hiding the information entered into the website (ie. entering your password)
 * How does a server interpret the following url's query paramter.
 What data structure does it create on the server?
-	- it creates an array "puppies" with the names fido, max, and moxie inside.
+	- it creates an array (puppies) with the names fido, max, and moxie inside.

 ```
 http://locahost:5000/animals?puppies=fido&puppies=max&puppies=moxie